broadinstitute/warp/pipelines/broad/dna_seq/germline/joint_genotyping/test_data_overview.md

 * WARP tests (scientific and plumbing) run 5 configurations: Gnarly and GenotypeGVcFs with combinations of {gather, don't gather VCFs} and {serial, parallel VQSR}.

-* All input GVCFs should be "reblocked" with latest version of ReblockGVCF, as in the single-sample pipeline.
+* All input GVCFs should be \"reblocked\" with latest version of ReblockGVCF, as in the single-sample pipeline.

 ### Exome Joint Calling
 * Input GVCFs include 60 1000G samples plus SynDip, CEU trio, and NA19238 Yoruba trio daughter